vinorodrigues/bootstrap-dark/README.md

 And so, I set out to build four variants of *(or methods to achieve)* "dark mode" support, namely:

-1.  **`bootstrap-night.scss`** - this one (as already mentioned) was created accidently in testing the color combination - but I also wanted to build a working prototype - this is after all a proof of concept.
+1.  **`bootstrap-night.scss`** - this one (as already mentioned) was created accidentally in testing the color combination - but I also wanted to build a working prototype - this is after all a proof of concept.
 So, I'd prove this works.
 It also shows [@tomayac][102]'s work beeing applied to Bootstrap.
 2.  **`bootstrap-nightfall.scss`** - this one was seeded from [@ntkme][104]'s Option 3 ... but instead of doubling up on the CSS, the alternative add-on would only contain the deltas/differences.
 3.  **`bootstrap-nightshade.scss`** - this one was seeded from [@ntkme][104]'s Option 2 ... but with one major difference.
 Instead of adding `-dark` to each CSS element just create one over-arching `dark` class on the `<html>` tag.
 Then the CSS would have `html.dark xxx {}` selectors, again only for the deltas.
 Plus, I needed to prove the CSS would work by writing some JS to toggle the `dark` class in and out as the user changes preference with a listener.
 4.  **`bootstrap-dark.scss`** - the grail stylesheet - this one was seeded from [@ntkme][104]'s Option 1; traditional Bootstrap with a `@media (prefers-color-scheme: dark) {}` query that would present only the deltas in one self-contained, easily ported, no additional JS, solution.
 The perfect solution, albeit without the flexibility of the Bootstrap-Night example.